bluesky/bluesky/doc/source/plans_intro.rst

 --------------

 A *plan* is bluesky's concept of an experimental procedure, a sequence of instructions to execute.
-Some common examples follow; many more are in :doc:`later section <plans>`.
+Some common examples follow; many more are in a :doc:`later section <plans>`.
 In Python jargon, a plan can be any iterable.
 It could be a simple list or a generator, a concept which is addressed in detail below.